 Knowledge, business, and innovation come together at Noviotech Campus in Nijmegen (The Netherlands).
 The underlying philosophy: sharing knowledge for growth.
 Noviotech Campus connects entrepreneurs to the expertise, facilities and (inter)national networks of companies and knowledge institutions.
 Also, the campus offers state-of-the-art research infrastructure and accommodation for entrepreneurs and researchers in Health and High Tech.
 The IADP representative of the Noviotech Campus is Hans Schoonen.
 Contact details: hans.schoonen@noviotechcampus.com.

 ORG Permanent Modernity is a Brussels-based design and consultancy firm working across architecture, urbanism, and strategic planning.
 With a strong focus on innovation, ORG creates intelligent buildings and forward-looking urban environments that respond to complex societal and spatial challenges.
 Their work spans cutting-edge laboratories, hybrid office spaces, sustainable campuses, and innovation districts.
 Combining research-driven design with practical implementation, ORG helps shape places where science, technology, and creativity thrive—today and into the future.
-RG is represented in IADP by Brecht Lootens.
-Contact details: b.lootens@orgpermod.com / +32 485 92 87 55.
+RG is represented in IADP by Sander Aelvoet: s.aelvoet@orgpermod.com /

 Ostend Science Park and Techlane Ghent Science Park (Johan Bil & Carl Devos)

 Ostend Science Park and Techlane Ghent Science Park are significant hubs for technology and science in Flanders, supported by Ghent University.
-These campuses offer a prime location with modern infrastructure and direct connections to leading research institutions such as VIB, Imec, Flanders Make and Ghent University.
+These campuses offer a prime location, modern infrastructure, and direct connections to leading research institutions, including VIB, Imec, Flanders Make, and Ghent University.
 The parks encourage collaboration between companies and academic partners, focusing on high-tech, biotech, cleantech and blue economy to drive innovation and economic growth in the region.
 Johan Bil is the IADP representative of Techlane Ghent Science Park.
 Contact details: Johan.Bil@ugent.be / +32 478 455 493.
 Carl Devos is the IADP representative of Ostend Science Park.
 Contact details Carl.Devos@ugent.be / +32 474 40 39 05

 Physicus (Laurens Kil)

 Physicus is an independent real estate investment company founded in 2020 and based in the Netherlands.
 They focus on investment and asset management.
-They pride themselves on developing and creating proactive and creative solutions.
-Physicuss aims to find and acquire the right opportunity, structure the deal, define the best strategy, execute the plan and realise target returns.
+They pride themselves on developing proactive, creative solutions.
+Physicuss aims to identify and secure the right opportunity, structure the deal, define the best strategy, execute the plan, and realise target returns.
 Physicus focuses specifically on the life science sector, among others.
 Physicus is represented within IADP by Laurens Kil: Laurens@baseinvestments.nl / +31 653 862 168

 Pivot Park (Brigitte Drees)